gunvantc/Stroke-Team-Website/README.md

 # Stroke-Team-Website
-Redesigned version of the internal Stroke Team Website.
+Redesigned version of the internal Stroke Team Website: stroketeam.herokuapp.com

-stroketeam.herokuapp.com
+Implemented by Gunvant Chaudhari and Prateek Singh in 2018-19.

+Uses Node JS, MongoDB, Express JS, and EJS templating.

+app_local.js is to start the server locally app.js is to start the server on the heroku deployment site